Misfit911/Samsung-Phone-Specification-Categorizer/README.md

 - **F1 Score**: Balances precision and recall.

 ### **Final Model Recommendation:**
-- Considering the business context, I recommend using the **Decision Tree Classifier** for both the **Phone Specification Categorizer** and **Price Categorizer**.
+- Considering the business context, I recommend using the **Random Forest Classifier** for both the **Phone Specification Classifier** and **Phone Price Classifier**.

-- It achieves perfect accuracy and is interpretable.
+- It has the highest accuracy and is interpretable.

 ### **Implications:**
 ---